leoAshu/nodejs-essentials/README.md

 ## Node Modules:

+- Node modules are a fundamental part of the Node.js ecosystem.
+- They are reusable pieces of code that encapsulate functionality.
+- They promote code reusability and modular design resulting in the development of maintainable and scalable application.

+### Packages:

+- A package is a collection of one or more modules that are distributed together.
+- They can be installed via npm.
+- A package typically includes a package.json file that specifies its dependencies and other metadata, such as its name, version, author, and license.
+- Packages can be used to distribute and share reusable code within the Node.js community.

-### npm:
+### Using npm:

-- is the standard package manager for Node.js
+- `npm` the standard package manager for Node.js.
-- is downloaded and bundled alongside Node.js
+- It is downloaded and bundled alongside Node.js.
-- can be used to download, configure and create packages for Node.js projects
+- It can be used to download, configure and create packages for Node.js projects.
+- Here are some of the most commonly used `npm` commands and their usage:

         // initialise a javascript project as a node package npm init